 Today, the slave cabins, barn, kitchen house and main plantation house, built by enslaved people, are lasting relics of a life of bondage and struggle.
 They may look like ancient ruins, but the slave cabins were built less than two hundred years ago.

-This is an HDR panorama consisting of 4 sets of 9 exposure shots (36 images) merged in CS5 taken at he Kingsley Plantation My camera only brackets 3 shots but tethered to my Galaxy S2 phone I can bracket any number of shots.
+This is an HDR panorama consisting of 4 sets of 9 exposure shots (36 images) merged in CS5 taken at the Kingsley Plantation.
+My camera at the time only bracketed 3 shots but tethered to my Galaxy S2 phone I can bracket any number of shots.
 The Plantation is only about 12 miles from the house as the crow flies.

-You may purchase this image or view more of my work from the plantation here.
+You may purchase If these walls could speak or view more of my work from the plantation here.